BrickMMO/colours-documentation/v2/colours-v2-process.markdown

 11. **Apply Design**

-    Apply the designs from stop one!
+    Apply the designs from step one!

 12. **About Colours**